apache/activemq-artemis/docs/user-manual/en/amqp-broker-connections.md

 For a `receiver`, the broker creates a message producer on an address that receives messages from another AMQP endpoint.

-Both elements work like a message bridge.
+Both elements function as a message bridge.
 However, there is no additional overhead required to process messages.
 Senders and receivers behave just like any other consumer or producer in ActiveMQ Artemis.

-You can configure senders or receivers for specific queues.
-You can also match senders and receivers to specific addresses or _sets_ of addresses, using wildcard expressions.
-When configuring a sender or receiver, you can set the following properties:
+Specific queues can be configured by senders or receivers.
+Wildcard expressions can be used to match senders and receivers to specific addresses or _sets_ of addresses.
+When configuring a sender or receiver, the following properties can be set:

 - `address-match`: Match the sender or receiver to a specific address or __set__ of addresses, using a wildcard expression
 - `queue-name`: Configure the sender or receiver for a specific queue